tkareine/MiniFuture/README.md

 `ImmediateFuture` objects, a Future implementation class already completed with success or failure value.

-Use `Future.async` for async jobs that compute the value later in a queue worker thread.
+Use `Future.async` for asynchronous jobs that compute the value later in a queue worker thread.
 You pass a block to `Future.async` and return either a `Success` or `Failure` value from it.
 The Future implementation class here is `AsyncFuture`.

 For adapting existing asynchronous interfaces with Futures, use